wp-plugins/cyclone-slider-2/README.txt

 = 2.5.5 - 2013-07-25 =
 * Removed templates Black, Blue, and Myrtle from plugin's folder for better performance.
-* Used get_posts instead of WP_Query when getting a slideshow to avoid filters that might cause conflict.
+* Used get_posts instead of WP_Query when getting a slider to avoid filters that might cause conflict.

 = 2.5.4 - 2013-07-20 =
 * Added Youtube template that pauses the video when slider is transitioning.